Scenic Fall River Road Trips

 Located between House on the Rock and Taliesin is the House on the Rock Resort.
 Another stunningly designed building, Frank Lloyd Wright’s influence is seen throughout, particularly in the two-room suites that offer panoramic views of the countryside in full fall color.
 While at the resort you’ll want to take advantage of the Grandview Restaurant, known for its American regional cuisine.
 Have a little extra time during your scenic fall road trip?
 Check out the Resort’s top notch spa or golf course.

-While on your scenic fall road tour, visit a nationally renowned summer-stock theater specializing in Shakespeare, American Players Theater recently added a 200-seat indoor theater to complement its flagship outdoor space.
+While on your scenic fall road tour, visit a nationally renowned summer-stock theater specializing in Shakespeare.
+American Players Theater is home to both a outdoor amphitheater and a 200-seat indoor theater.

 Day Two: Boscobel, Wauzeka & Prairie du Chien

 Traveling west from Spring Green during your scenic fall drive, Boscobel is just forty miles down the road.
 Stop at the Boscobel Heritage Depot Museum, a reconstructed railroad depot that combines railroad-related artifacts with booth-sized historic facades of buildings that once lined Boscobel’s main street, including a manual telephone switchboard.

 Like many of the towns along the picturesque, sandbar-filled Wisconsin River, Boscobel is home to a canoe and kayak outfitter.
 Located in a refurbished 1840’s feed mill, Wisconsin River Outings is one of the best in the region and regularly arranges river excursions lasting from several hours to several days.
 In addition to guided outings throughout the fall season, they also provide a livery service, rent canoes and kayaks for visitors to use sans guide, and are happy to share local knowledge on everything from river currents to sandbar locations.